neuodev/inside-cnn/README.md

 # Inside CNN

-How to Visualize Filters and Feature Maps in Convolutional Neural Networks
+How to visualize filters and feature Maps in Convolutional Neural Networks (CVV)

 ## Example of a `snail` image propagated throw the `VGG` network
 ![Snail](./snail.jpg)